GenericUser51/simulation-and-analysis-of-flood-evacuation-test/README.md

 #1
 -After "npm start" (Electron app is running) and if you made any changes related to the main process, you must restart Electron.
--To restart type "rs" while Electron is still running.
+-/nTo restart type "rs" while Electron is still running.